Ultimate Slow Cooker Beef Stew

 Total Time 8 hours 20 minutes

-Ultimate Slow Cooker Beef Stew in bowl with parsley garnish
+Sabrina’s Ultimate Slower Cooker Beef Stew

 Slow cooker meals are so popular and with good reason.
 There is less time with school and holidays and the weather is so cold everyone wants food that is hearty and comforting.
 This Ultimate Slow Cooker Beef Stew is the best of all worlds.